Summer Camp

 Daily Schedule for Junior Naturalist Camps:

-*The schedule for the Nature Explorers can be similar to the younger kids, but they have more flexibility with timing, group decisions on what they are interested in, and more in-depth learning.
-They also spend some time learning some basic survival skills, including safely building a fire (and roasting marshmallows), creating a suitable shelter, and foraging wild plants.
-NEW for 2025: Weather pending, we will be kayaking on Oxen Pond up to 8 hours throughout the week!
+The schedule for the Nature Explorers can be similar to the younger kids, but they have more flexibility with timing, group decisions on what they are interested in, and more in-depth learning.
+Many of our mornings will be spent kayaking if the weather is suitable.
+They also spend some time learning some basic survival skills, including safely building a fire (and roasting marshmallows) - weather permitting, creating a suitable shelter, and foraging wild plants.
+Hot afternoons may be spent "floating" (swimming with PFDs on) in the pond.
+Our team of artists from the Botanical Art Society of Newfoundland and Labrador (BASNL) are thrilled to offer leaf painting with our campers again.

-If you have any questions about our summer camps, please email us at bgprograms@mun.ca or call Christine Gillard, Environmental Educator, and Kira Whittaker, Education Assistant, in our office at 709-864-4418.
-We are often out leading programs so please leave a message!
+If you have any questions about our summer camps, please email us at bgprograms@mun.ca or call Christine Gillard, Environmental Educator, at 709-864-4418.
+I am often out leading programs so please leave a message!

 This program is funded in part by the Government of Canada, through the Young Canada Works employment program and the Canada Summer Jobs program.